NMichas/epg-athens/README.md

-EPG guide automatically updated daily for channels in Athens/Greece.
+EPG automatically updated daily for channels in Athens/Greece.